izuzanak/uclang/uclang/doc/01_syntax/06_flow_branching.md

 # Flow branching

-This document describes branching structures used in uclang.
+This document describes branching structures used in Uclang.

 ### If statement